-I’m a Spanish teacher, the Language Department chair, head of the Community Service program, co-coordinator of the Senior Exhibition Program, and co-head of the Judicial Council (JC).
+I’m a Spanish teacher, the Language Department chair, co-coordinator of the Senior Exhibition Program, and advisor to senior girls.

 I’ve been at Thacher since

 Tough question to answer.
 My parents moved to Thacher when I was 2, and I graduated from Thacher in 1985.
 However, I returned to teach here in the fall of 1997.

 What my students call me

 I knew I wanted to work at Thacher when

 I finished my master’s degree (after a year in Madrid) and knew I wanted to teach at a boarding school in California.